Why You Need A Tax Depreciation Schedule For Your Rental Property

 This client purchased a high-rise apartment in 2016.
-The building was constructed in 2015, meaning 39 years of capital allowance deductions were left, as well as the plant and equipment depreciation.
+The building was constructed in 2015, meaning 39 years of capital allowance deductions and the plant and equipment depreciation were left.
 The client’s share of common property was also included in their schedule.

 * Please note that these results are only accurate for properties purchased before 9 May 2017 due to changes in the Federal Budget.

-These are the final amounts the client was able to claim each year, based on the diminishing value method.
-The claim includes both the capital works deductions (i.e., bricks and mortar) and the plant and equipment assets (i.e., fixtures, fittings, and appliances), both of which are explained in more detail below.
+Based on the diminishing value method, these are the final amounts the client could claim each year.
+The claim includes the capital works deductions (i.e., bricks and mortar) and the plant and equipment assets (i.e., fixtures, fittings, and appliances), which are explained in more detail below.

-As you can see, high-rise apartments can yield substantial deductions, with construction costs often quite high; this client was able to claim $19,622 in the first year alone.
+As you can see, depreciation on apartments can yield substantial deductions, with construction costs often relatively high; this client was able to claim $19,622 in the first year alone.